Avi-Kenny/SimEngine/docs/docs/advanced-usage.md

 ## Handling errors and warnings

 As with any type of programming, debugging is a necessary part of the coding workflow.
-With simulations, sometimes errors occur that will affect all simulation replicates and sometimes errors occur that only affecet some replicates.
+With simulations, sometimes errors occur that will affect all simulation replicates and sometimes errors occur that only affect some replicates.
 By default, when a simulation is run, **SimEngine** will not stop if an error occurs; instead, errors are logged and stored in a dataframe along with information about the simulation replicates that resulted in those errors.
 Examining this dataframe by typing `print(sim$errors)` can sometimes help to quickly pinpoint the issue.
 This is demonstrated below:

 ```R
 sim <- new_sim()